The foundation for the Parish of the Most Blessed Sacrament was laid

 result the Village property became a center for the parish's activities

-along with St. Joseph's Place (a residential community for seniors), St.
+along with St. Joseph's Place (built and established in 1995 as a residential community for seniors), St.

-Stephen's Center (a training facility for the Archdiocese's Permanent
+Stephen's Center (built and established in 2000 as a training facility for the Archdiocese's Permanent

-Deacons), St. Charles Borremeo House (a residence for Seminarians) and
+Deacons), St. Charles Borromeo House (established in 2000 as a residence for Seminarians) and

 Catholic Construction Services of the Archdiocese.
 The parish moved its

-offices into one of the former residential cottages (next door to the
+offices and School of Religion Program into one of the former residential cottages (designated

 grounds of Most Blessed Sacrament.
 In 2000,